-Business View Magazine interviews Sahil Mahtani, General Manager/Owner of Kishco Trading Ltd., as part of our focus on Best Practices in Caribbean Businesses.
+Business View Caribbean interviews Sahil Mahtani, General Manager/Owner of Kishco Trading Ltd., as part of our focus on Best Practices in Caribbean Businesses.

 Kishco Trading Ltd. was created through a mix of opportunity and vision.
 Today, a large, respected purveyor of household goods in the Turks and Caicos Islands (TCI), it all began as a giant leap of faith 20 years ago by a brave entrepreneurial couple.
 In 1997, on the advice of a supplier, retail store owners Chandru and Sunita Mahtani planned a getaway to Jamaica and the Turks and Caicos to escape the stressful economic situation they’d been experiencing in Chile.